JoeJiang3936/Databricks/README.rst

 -  create public databricks notebook test `post <https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/7001951515152566/3688659401164340/6475682490817878/latest.html>`_ . . . . . . . . [complete]

+-  get adam and hail both up in spark environment (this is not expected to be easy)

 -  create image of the whole set up

 -  baseline and comparisons

--  adam up and working

--  hail up and working

 -  pipelines up and working

+-  db benchmark entire approach up and running

+-  queries to baseline